Climate change in New Zealand: Kyoto Protocol First commitment period 2008–2012

+On 18 December 2015 Minister for Climate Change Paula Bennett announced that New Zealand met the "target for the period from 2008-2012 through a combination of emissions reductions, carbon removal by forests, and international trading”.

 Doha Amendment 2013–2020

 The second commitment period (2013–20) was established in Doha in 2012, although New Zealand refused to take on any new targets during this period.
 Instead, in November 2012, the New Zealand Government announced it would make climate pledges for the period from 2013 to 2020 under the UNFCCC process rather than agree to a second commitment under the Kyoto Protocol.

 This announcement angered environmentalists and was reported internationally as New Zealand avoiding legally binding obligations.
 Green Party climate change spokesman Kennedy Graham said the Government's announcement was about hot air at talks instead of legally binding measures to reduce emissions.
 The decision was also heavily criticised by the World Wildlife Fund.
 Prime Minister John Key said New Zealand should not lead the way on climate change, but instead be a "fast follower".
 The Alliance of Small Island States voiced disappointment at New Zealand's decision.

 In August 2013, the National Government announced a target to reduce New Zealand's emissions to 5% less than total emissions in 1990 by the year 2020.
 Tim Groser, the Minister for Climate Change issues noted that New Zealand would still honour its conditional offer made in 2009 to reduce emissions to 10 – 20% below 1990 levels – but only if other countries come on board.

 Labelling the National Government's commitment, to an emissions reduction of 5% below 1990 levels by 2020, as a 'failure', Global conservation organisation, WWF, pointed out that a 5% reduction is well below the level recommended by scientists in order reduce the damage of anthropogenic climate change.
 The changes to the scheme also allowed an influx of cheap, imported international emission units that collapsed the price of the New Zealand unit.
 This effectively undermined the whole scheme.